Puerto Rico Marijuana Laws

 • Bipolar disorder

-• Cancer and chemotherapy treatment for cancer
+• Cancer and chemotherapy-related symptoms

 • Chronic pain